mathfigueiredo/Predicting-SerieA-Match-Results/README.md

 -----

-Thanks for reaching here.
+### Thank you for reaching here!
 If you have anything to talk to me, feel free to contact me at:<br>
 Email: contact@mathfigueiredo.com <br>
 Linkedin: https://www.linkedin.com/in/mathfigueiredo <br>
 Professional Portfolio: https://mathfigueiredo.com <br>